 Pain might be frustrating to experience, but it’s your body telling you that something is going on.
 It might not be able to say this in words, but it certainly gets the point across via sensations.
 Extreme pain is a reliable indicator that something is going on that needs immediate attention.
 If you’re feeling particularly awful, make sure that you can have someone do the driving for you.
-You don’t want to try to get to the dentist’s office yourself when you are being blinded by these sensations.
+You don’t want to try to get to the dentist’s office yourself when these sensations are blinding you.

-If your pain is a more manageable level, you’ll want to use other symptoms to evaluate the severity of your situation.
+If your pain is a more manageable level, you’ll want to use other symptoms to evaluate your situation’s severity.
 The next step is to see whether you have a sensitivity to temperatures, such as pain when you drink a hot or cold beverage.
 Your enamel is not sensitive to these sensations, but the layers underneath it are.
 You may have holes in the enamel that allow the liquid into the tooth and cause discomfort.
 While this is an unpleasant feeling, you can typically wait a few days to go to a normal dentist appointment.

 Observe the physical appearance of your teeth and gums.
 Do any teeth look like they’re chipped, broken, or otherwise compromised?
-Do you have visible holes in the tooth, or gaps between the tooth and the gum?
+Do you have visible holes in the tooth or gaps between the tooth and the gum?
 Do you see any raised bumps in the mouth?
-These can all be a cause of concern, especially if you have a tooth that is missing or an abscess that is warm to the touch or painful.
+These can all be a cause of concern, especially if you have a missing tooth or an abscess that is warm to the touch or painful.

 Are You Bleeding?

 Is there any blood in your mouth?
 Can you pinpoint the place that it’s occurring?
 Biting down on gauze in the affected area can help stop your mouth from bleeding.
-In the event that it doesn’t stop, you’re definitely in what is a dental emergency territory.
-It’s possible that you may need to go to the emergency room over the emergency dentist if it’s particularly bad.
+If it doesn’t stop, you’re definitely in what is a dental emergency territory.
+You may need to go to the emergency room over the emergency dentist if it’s particularly bad.